assemabudeif/assemabudeif/README.md

 # Hi there! 👋 I'm Assem Ashraf, a Full Stack Developer and  Flutter Developer

 Welcome to my GitHub profile!
 I'm Full Stack Developer with expertise in Python and Flutter.
-With over 2 years of experience in software development, I specialize in building robust and scalable web applications tailored to meet client needs.
+With over 2 years of experience in software development, I specialize in building robust and scalable web and mobile applications tailored to meet client needs.

 ## 🚀 Skills and Expertise
 - Python,  JavaScript